Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 # 2 Spatial reference and the candidate control pixels

-The package requires the user to define the spatial parameters at which the analysis will be performed.
+The `EnvImpactEval` package requires the user to define the spatial parameters at which the analysis will be performed.
 This reference will define the spatial units of the analysis and the neighbourhood around the impact units in which we want to search for control units.
 For now, only a raster (pixel)-based framework is implemented, a vector-based framework is planned for a future release.

-Using the function, the user can easily define this spatial reference raster based on the input data of the intervention to be evaluated (in our example the Baviaanskloof revegetation polygons for the year 2012).
+Using the `ref_rast` function, the user can easily define this spatial reference raster based on the input data of the intervention to be evaluated (in our example the Baviaanskloof revegetation polygons for the year 2012).
 The spatial resolution of the reference raster will typically be linked to the spatial resolution of the (earth observation) datasets used in the analysis and we here set this to 120 meters.
 In order to limit data download and processing time we restrict the search area for potential control units to a bounding box with a buffer of 5 km around the sites reforested in 2012, but the user can choose to set this neighbourhood in function of their knowledge of their study sites.
 The user can also specify the Coordinate Reference System (crs) of the reference raster.
 In our example we don’t provide the crs parameter, in which case the UTM zone of the Baviaanskloof reference dataset will be used.

 ``` r
 refRas <- ref_rast(selected_sites, resolution=120, buffer=5000, round_coords=-2)
 ```

-The function is then used to further specify the impact units (pixels) and candidate control units that will be used in the BACI analysis.
+The `matchCandidates` function is then used to further specify the impact units (pixels) and candidate control units that will be used in the BACI analysis.
 In order to avoid undesired effects of spatial misregistration or adjacency effects (the area just outside a restoration or conservation intervention site may be subject to positive or negative effects from the intervention), the user can exclude pixels in a buffer within or around the impact sites.
-In the case of an outside buffer this is in our example done with the argument .
-We obviously also exclude the areas restored in the other years as control pixels with the argument.
+In the case of an outside buffer this is in our example done with the argument `excludeBufferOut=240m`.
+We obviously also exclude the areas restored in the other years as control pixels with the `excludeOther` argument.

 ``` r
 matchingCands <- matchCandidates(selected_sites, refRas, excludeBufferOut=150, excludeOther = other_sites)